a-t-0/Studying-Companies-With-Weaviate/README.md

 ![After Image](images/a1.png)

-## How can this be made more awesome?
+## How can this be made more awesome?🚀

 - Represent tree structure in mdbook.
 - Count number of links to- & from page, and visualise it in edge thickness in a (PlantUml) tree/ table of contents.